yuanshunning/pickit-docs/docs/examples/pickit_example_case_picking_and_orientation_of_cups.rst

                 Else
                   pickit_next_object()

-In the case Pick-it found object, but the objects Pick-it found are not safe to be picked (for reason of reachability of safety), we switch the kind of objects Pick-it was looking for.
+In the case Pickit found object, but the objects Pickit found are not safe to be picked (for reason of reachability of safety), we switch the kind of objects Pickit was looking for.
 We switch from cylinders to circles if we were looking for cylinders and form circles to cylinders if we were looking for circles.

-7. Switch the kind of object Pick-it is looking for if no products are found
+7. Switch the kind of object Pickit is looking for if no products are found
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. code-block:: bash